 ‘We care, we share & play fairly with others’

-The nursery is led by Mrs Fincham and is supported by Mrs Pietersen and Mr Carnegie.
+The nursery is led by Mrs Fincham and is supported by Ms Oakes and Mrs Akther.

 They are a creative team and work very hard to provide a stimulating environment in which every child gains confidence and enthusiasm for learning.
 We have listed some important information for new parents here, but please feel free to come in and talk to us should you have any questions at all.

 We encourage positive behaviour by modelling good manners and praising the children when good behaviour is demonstrated.
 The children also receive house points, stickers and certificates.
 We encourage all children to recognise and think about how their behaviour has affected themselves and others throughout the year.